suchialex/CINS3002-HW06/instructions.md

     ✅ Copy code to replit
   </summary>

-  - You can upload the entire **employees** folder to your repl
-  - You can delete other files from your repl except main.py because we have all that in the employees folder
+  - Copy the code from hw06 to your repl in the appropriate folder
 </details>

 <details>